 - Keep all the ingredients ready.
 Crack and open the eggs.

 - Then beat the eggs until frothy and fluffy with a fork or hand whisk.
-Heat a pan with a tsp of butter and add cumin seeds.
+Heat a pan with a teaspoon of butter and add cumin seeds.
 Let it crackle.

 - Then add onions along with green chilli.
 Saute until onions turn golden brown.
 Then add chopped spinach leaves.